What is considered the best interests of the child in BC?

 Non-payment of child support by the non-residential parent is not, however, a justifiable reason to restrict contact with the child by the residential parent.
 Child support payments can be enforced using other measures.

-If you’re considering child custody matters in the Langley area of British Columbia, DSG Family Law offers a free initial consultation to assess your situation and outline your legal options.
-Speak with a family lawyer today.
+If you’re considering child custody matters in the Langley area of British Columbia, DSG Family Law offers a free and confidential initial consultation to assess your situation and outline your legal options.
+Speak with our family lawyer today.

 DSG Family Law is committed to providing you with strategic & compassionate guidance for all your family law needs, with clear solutions to complex matters.